Why is open competition in construction so important?

 for the NLRB Tool Kit.
 Let us know if you would like access to counsel; we are happy to provide you with referrals.

 - 84% of California's construction workforce does not belong to a union.
-So when a PLA mandates that all workers be hired through a union hall, there's a very good chance that the project is not going to employ a local workforce.
+So when a PLA mandates that all workers be hired through a union hall restricting a contractor's core workforce (current employees), there's a very good chance that the project is not going to employ a local workforce.

-- PLAs restrict the bidding process.
-Restricted bidding means less competition.
+- PLAs discourage the bidding process.
 Less competition means higher costs.
 When the project in question is a public works project, the funding comes from local taxpayers.
 So ultimately you and your neighbors are the ones paying for unnecessary and inflated construction costs.

 - Under a PLA, all apprentices must come from state-approved union programs.
 So young and emerging professionals training with a state-approved merit shop program (like ABC NorCal's), cannot be employed.